What happens after CBP approves my CAPE declaration?

 - Day 0: CBP allow-decision.
 CBP issues a protest-allowed or CAPE-allowed notice on your entries.
 You receive an email notification immediately.

-- Days 1-2: Treasury ACH.
-The U.S. Treasury processes the refund payment via ACH to Tariffi's dedicated client-funds account at JPMorgan Chase Bank.
+- Days 1-3: Treasury ACHs you directly.
+The U.S. Treasury processes the full refund via ACH directly into your own bank account — the account you keep on file with CBP in the ACE portal.
 Per Executive Order #14247, all CBP refunds are electronic — no paper checks.
+Tariffi is never a payee or Notify Party and holds no clearing or escrow account.

 What you see in your dashboard: